I’ve read and watched most reviews of the Canon EOS R, and man, what an echo chamber. The online review game has gotten really lazy.

 R Mount Better For Adapting

 I’m still testing this one, but I am seeing some lenses produce better results in the corners and edges on the Canon R system than the Sony system.
-Not all lenses perform better on the R, it’s mostly pretty close, but occasionally some lenses produce nicer results.
-I think this has to do with the way some lenses react to the aggressive micro lens design of the Sony sensor and the thicker sensor stack.
-A few years ago I tested the Tamron 15-35mm EF mount on the Sony and it would not render well in the corners and edges.
+Not all lenses perform better on the R; it’s mostly pretty close, but occasionally, some lenses produce nicer results.
+I think this concerns how some lenses react to the aggressive microlens design of the Sony sensor and the thicker sensor stack.
+A few years ago, I tested the Tamron 15-35mm EF mount on the Sony, and it would not render well in the corners and edges.

-Expect a future post dedicated to this if I can find significant results.
-So far only a few lenses are better, like my Voigtlander 35mm f1.7 M-mount lens.
-It’s much sharper in the corners, but does produce a purple shifts so there is a tradeoff there.
+If I can find significant results, I expect a future post dedicated to this.
+So far, only a few lenses are better, like my Voigtlander 35mm f1.7 M-mount lens.
+It’s much sharper in the corners but does produce a purple shift, so there is a tradeoff there.
 Most of my Handevision lenses and my Helios lenses are about the same.

-You’ll probably call me bias or maybe crazy, but I do feel like the EOS R sensor is producing slightly better inner tonal details, and deeper color gradations than my Sony A7rIII.
-EOS R teardowns show the Canon is using very thing sensor stack at 1.6mm compared to the 2mm found in the Sony sensors, so this might actually make sense.
+You’ll probably call me biased or crazy, but I do feel like the EOS R sensor is producing slightly better inner tonal details and deeper color gradations than my Sony A7rIII.
+EOS R teardowns show that Canon is using a very thin sensor stack at 1.6mm compared to the 2mm found in the Sony sensors, so this might actually make sense.

 Shortcomings

-There are of course a few failures with the EOS R. Three really that actually matter.
+There are, of course, a few failures with the EOS R. Three that really matter.

 - Single card slot.
-Not really a big deal if you consider this is a 6D replacement.
+Not really a big deal if you consider this as a 6D replacement.
 Did anyone complain about a single card slot in the 6D or 6DII?

 Canon EOS R Conclusions

-The Canon EOS R was designed as Canon’s first entry-level full frame mirrorless body, it’s missing some features that the competition already has, but it’s still the best at a lot of things.
-Not just the best, but completely smokes a lot of the competition.
-The flip out screen is amazing, the video bitrate is incredible, the ergonomics and touch screen is fantastic.
-The lenses are untouchable and the compressed RAW (cRAW) produces very small file sizes, usually under 15MB for 30 megapixel shots!
+The Canon EOS R was designed as Canon’s first entry-level full-frame mirrorless body.
+It’s missing some features the competition already has, but it’s still the best at many things.
+It’s not just the best; it smokes much of the competition.
+The flip-out screen is amazing, the video bitrate is incredible, and the ergonomics and touch screen are fantastic.
+The lenses are untouchable, and the compressed RAW (cRAW) produces very small file sizes, usually under 15MB for 30-megapixel shots!

-I actually think the EOS R has the best implementation of any touchscreen I’ve used yet.
-Definitely one of the best looking screens.
-The EVF is one of the best and most pleasant with an awesome frame rate.
-The ECO mode is also really cool and not nearly as annoying as the Fujifilms X-T3 power saving mode.
+I think the EOS R has the best implementation of any touchscreen I’ve used yet.
+It’s one of the best-looking screens.
+The EVF is one of the best and most pleasant,, with an awesome frame rate.
+The ECO mode is also cool and less annoying than the Fujifilm X-T3 power-saving mode.

 The EOS R Is A Great Camera

-Also, the lens potential we’re seeing with the RF line means it could mature into a much better system.
+Also, the lens potential of the RF line suggests that it could mature into a much better system.

 Should You Buy The Canon EOS R?

 Do I recommend the EOS R?
 It’s tough because Canon is experimenting with some new stuff here.
 For example, the Canon shutter closes to protect the sensor when the camera is turned off.
-Camera shutters are very fragile and I wouldn’t be surprised if this ends up being a catastrophe for Canon.
+Camera shutters are very fragile and I wouldn’t be surprised if this is a catastrophe for Canon.
 Part of me wants to bet this goes away in new cameras.
-But then again, Canon has made a lot of mirrorless cameras and their M50 was extremely successful in Asian countries.
-So the EOS R comes from experience, unlike Nikon who never managed to have success with any mirrorless camera.
+But then again, Canon has made a lot of mirrorless cameras, and their M50 has been extremely successful in Asian countries.
+So, the EOS R comes from experience, unlike Nikon, which never succeeded with any mirrorless camera.

-If I was buying my first full frame mirrorless camera, for example maybe I was force-fed some of that sweet full frame Kool-Aid, it would have to be the kind that doesn’t have IBIS in it, since most of the Kool-Aid people are drinking these days is of the IBIS variant, then I would most likely invest my money into the EOS R system.
+If I was buying my first full-frame mirrorless camera, for example, maybe I was force-fed some of that sweet full-frame Kool-Aid; it would have to be the kind that doesn’t have IBIS in it, since most of the Kool-Aid people are drinking these days is of the IBIS variant.
+I would most likely invest my money into the EOS R system.
 Simply because of what’s going on with these Canon lenses and the available EF glass that’s already out there.
-But, I’m a lens nerd and it really all depends and what you want to do.
-If all you’ll ever need is one or two solid landscape lenses, then you can’t really beat something like the A7III or A7rIII.
+But I’m a lens nerd, and it all depends on what you want to do.
+If all you’ll ever need is one or two solid landscape lenses, you can’t beat something like the A7III or A7rIII.
 My A7rIII continues to blow my mind.

-My big problem with Sony is they have yet to make any unicorn lenses, and Canon has many, like those Canon Tilt-Shift lenses.
-Especially that EF 24mm which is a legend.
+My big problem with Sony is that they have yet to make any unicorn lenses, and Canon has many, like those Canon Tilt-Shift lenses.
+Especially that EF 24mm, which is a legend.
 Now they have the RF 50mm f1.2.
-Don’t forget the awesome EF 40mm f2.8 pancake lens or those fisheye lenses.
+Don’t forget the awesome EF 40mm f2.8 pancake or fisheye lenses.

-People keep saying the Sony has a more developed lens lineup, but the EF lenses are perfectly adaptable to the RF mount.
-If you consider that, there are way more Canon lenses used and new to choose from, not to mention you can get the adapters with a 9-stop variable ND or Polarizer.
-For landscape photography that’s a huge deal.
+People keep saying Sony has a more developed lens lineup, but the EF lenses are perfectly adaptable to the RF mount.
+If you consider that, there are way more Canon lenses, used and new, to choose from.
+Not to mention, you can get the adapters with a 9-stop variable ND or Polarizer.
+For landscape photography, that’s a huge deal.

 To conclude,

 I’ll say that Canon really knows what they’re doing.
-The RF system is definitely going to have an incredible future and will probably be the superior system in the end, unless the senior citizens running Nikon retire.
+The RF system will have an incredible future and will probably be the superior system in the end unless the senior citizens running Nikon retire.

-But like always, Sony will always be the king of bleeding edge specs.
-So if you’re the photo nerd that always needs the latest and greatest camera bodies and you don’t care about lenses as much, then Sony might be the way to go.
+But like always, Sony will always be the king of bleeding-edge specs.
+So, if you’re the photo nerd who always needs the latest and greatest camera bodies and you don’t care about lenses as much, then Sony might be the way to go.
 Just wait till they roll out eye-tracking that works on house cats!
 Mic drop!

 Canon EOS R – Amazon / Adorama / BHphoto